The Impacts of Sea Level Rise in the Comox Valley

 - More frequent and extreme high water levels in coastal areas

-- Increased risk to coastal infrastructure, as well as increased maintenance and repair costs
+- Increased risk to coastal infrastructure, as well as higher maintenance and repair costs

 - Loss of habitat and reduced biodiversity